Aliases for MEF2A Gene

 GeneCards Summary for MEF2A Gene

 MEF2A (Myocyte Enhancer Factor 2A) is a Protein Coding gene.
-Diseases associated with MEF2A include coronary artery disease, autosomal dominant, 1 and artery disease.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein heterodimerization activity.
-An important paralog of this gene is MEF2BNB-MEF2B.
+Diseases associated with MEF2A include coronary artery disease, autosomal dominant, 1 and mef2a-related coronary artery disease susceptibility.
+Among its related pathways are Signaling by GPCR and Immune System.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+An important paralog of this gene is BORCS8-MEF2B.

 UniProtKB/Swiss-Prot for MEF2A Gene